-- Moreover, by October 7, 2020, Colonel Abiy the Parliament had already outlived their legitimacy.
+- Moreover, by October 7, 2020, Colonel Abiy and the Ethiopian Parliament had already outlived their legitimacy.
 The Parliament did not have the legitimacy to assemble, let alone to pass laws, and Col Abiy did not have the authority to sign bills into laws.

 - October 15, 2020: Isaias Afwerki and his top commanders returned home after a three-day visit to Ethiopia.
-During their stay in Ethiopia, Isaias and his comrades visited the Grand Ethiopian Renaissance Dam (GERD), which has been the bone of contention between Ethiopia and the downstream nations, as well as for the third time, visited the Head Quarter of the Ethiopian Air Force in Bishoftu, and many other military bases and installations.
+During their stay in Ethiopia, Isaias and his comrades visited the Grand Ethiopian Renaissance Dam (GERD), which has been the bone of contention between Ethiopia and the downstream nations, as well as, for the third time, visited the Head Quarter of the Ethiopian Air Force in Bishoftu, and many other military bases and installations.
 And upon their flight back to Eritrea, Isaias and his commanders inspected from onboard the plane, from the sky, the soon-to-be war theatre, from Metema to Humera.

 - October 26, 2020: Journalist Martin Plaut reported and quoted Norwegian Professor Kjetil Tronvoll’s Facebook Page as the Professor sounded the alarm to warn the world of the impending war.

 - Professor Kjetil Tronvoll is a Peace and Conflict Studies Researcher specializing in Eritrea and Ethiopia.